bitsofcotton/decryptor/README.md

 But it is so far from the bases we have now.

 # Tips
 If the computer is infected compete with unknown mnemonic virtual machine codeset, the compiler/base binary needs to hook i/o or implant the codebase into them.
-If so, the binary infected needs this implementation, without this, if we have compiling source and extra new language source, the binary implant needs to read what the code means in compiler source, they're difficult than this.
+If so, the binary infected needs this implementation, without this, if we have compiling source and extra new language source, the binary implant needs to read what the code means in compiler source, they're worse difficult than this.